soundpress/RulesOfNYC/docs/c12/index.rst

 Branch.
 A "branch" shall mean any office or facility of a bank that is approved to operate as a branch by applicable state or federal authorities.
 Notwithstanding the above, the definition of "branch" shall not include automatic teller machines, convenience centers, mobile teller units, point-of-sale terminals, or similar facilities.

 Branch closing.
-A "branch closing" shall refer to a situation whereby an existing branch of a bank shall cease to meet the definition of a "branch" as defined in § 1-02 "Branch".
+A "branch closing" shall refer to a situation whereby an existing branch of a bank shall cease to meet the definition of a "branch" as defined in 22 RCNY § 1-02 "Branch".
 Each branch merged or consolidated into a new or existing branch shall be deemed a branch closing.
-A sale or transfer of ownership of a branch of a bank that does not result in the cessation of branch services at that particular location as defined in § 1-02 "Branch" shall not be deemed a closing, even though ownership of such branch has been transferred or sold to another entity or person.
+A sale or transfer of ownership of a branch of a bank that does not result in the cessation of branch services at that particular location as defined in 22 RCNY § 1-02 "Branch" shall not be deemed a closing, even though ownership of such branch has been transferred or sold to another entity or person.

 Branch network.
 A "branch network" shall mean all of the branches of a bank which are located in New York City.

 Branch opening.
-A "branch opening" shall mean the establishment of a new branch at a particular location as defined in § 1-02 "Branch".
+A "branch opening" shall mean the establishment of a new branch at a particular location as defined in 22 RCNY § 1-02 "Branch".
 A branch opening shall not include

    (1) a consolidation or merger of two or more branches that results in a new branch at a particular location, or